More and more of us are enjoying playing games on our mobiles - which is why the new Razer Phone is the answer to every gamer's prayers.

 Millions of people downloaded and played the game; such was its popularity, it spawned social media groups, clubs and even day outings where hundreds of players would race around parks, malls and other gathering points looking for rare Pokémon.

 Mobile gaming is so popular it’s a wonder that it’s taken so long for any company to offer a dedicated gaming smartphone.
-The Razer Phone, only on Three and available to pre-order from 17 November, fits the bill and then some; with a screen backed by UltraMotion Tech and Quad HD, every colour is vibrantly presented and there’s no framerate tearing or lag.
+The Razer 2 is here and fits the bill and then some; with a screen backed by UltraMotion Tech and Quad HD, every colour is vibrantly presented and there’s no framerate tearing or lag.

 The Dolby ATMOS offers the best sound possible on a smartphone and the Razer’s superior battery life (4,000mAh) means players won’t have to quit playing over long periods.
 And all that data you’d use gaming out and about?
 Not a problem – with Three you can play all you like without as much as touching your data allowance.